seunboy1/EC2-Streamlit-App/README.md

    * SSH_PRIVATE_KEY: This is your pem key file
    * REMOTE_HOST: Your public dns
    * REMOTE_USER: Username of your ec2, usually ubuntu or ec2-user
-   * TARGET: target destination of ec2 instance
+   * TARGET: target destination of ec2 instance to clone the repo into
         ![secret](assets/secret.png)
 2. Next create your workflow.
 Sample can be found in `.github/workflows/streamlit.yaml`